Skip to content

 Single node architecture using SQLite and s3

-MySQL / PostgreSQL is used to store metadata like organization, users, functions, alert rules, stream schema and file list (a index of parquet files).
+It uses PostgreSQL to store metadata, such as the organization, users, functions, alert rules, stream schema and file list (an index of parquet files).

 Durability

-In addition to that, in environments like AWS replicating data across multiple availability zones results in the penalty of cross AZ data transfer (2 cents per GB - 1 cent in each direction).
-In fact Amazon EBS volumes are already replicated within an AZ providing you with a highly durable storage.
-Standard GP3 EBS volumes provide 99.8% durability which is very high compared to regular disks. io2 volumes that OpenObserve team uses for its cloud service provides 99.999% durability which is even higher and at this level you don't really need to make multiple copies for durability.
+In fact, Amazon EBS volumes are already replicated within an AZ, providing you with highly durable storage.
+Standard GP3 EBS volumes provide 99.8% durability, which is very high compared to regular disks.
+The io2 volumes that OpenObserve uses for its cloud service provide 99.999% durability, which is even higher, and at this level, you don't really need to make multiple copies for durability.

-For self hosted scenarios we recommend to use RAID-1 to ensure that you have redundancy at the disk level.
+For self-hosted scenarios, we recommend using RAID 1 to ensure you have redundancy at the disk level.

 Components